 A cancer diagnosis can be earth-shattering.
 And dealing with the mounting bills from care, it can add additional stress to those that are battling it.
 Cancer insurance is more common because many basic health insurance plans will not cover all the costs associated with a cancer diagnosis.

-Many people wonder if the premiums paid for this type of policy worth the peace of mind it provides?
+Do many people wonder if the premiums paid for this type of policy worth the peace of mind it provides?
 Will the coverage justify the cost?
 When should you consider buying cancer insurance?

 Only you can answer those questions because it depends on your personal situation.
 Circumstances like your finances, health, and form of cancer all influence if cancer insurance is right for you.

-Tucson Residents Should Consider This Before Purchasing Cancer Insurance
+Arizona Residents Should Consider This Before Purchasing Cancer Insurance

 Here are some things to consider to help you decide one way or another: